PgBiel/elembic/src/element.typ

   let fields = field-internals.parse-fields(fields, allow-unknown-fields: allow-unknown-fields)
   let (all-fields, user-fields, foldable-fields) = fields

-  if labelable and "label" in all-fields {
+  if has-label-arg and "label" in all-fields {
     assert(false, message: "elembic: element.declare: labelable element cannot have a conflicting 'label' field\n  hint: you can set 'labelable: false' to disable the special label parameter, but note that it will then be impossible to refer to your element")
   }